Life before Girton

 My favourite classroom activity

 I have learnt that most Australian students enjoy role-play performances, whereas Japanese students who are learning English tend to be very shy in this area.
 Most students here enjoy speaking Japanese but I tend to incorporate classroom activities which improve/practise all the four language skill areas – speaking, listening, reading & writing.
 I also like having discussions on the differences/similarities between Australia and Japan (languages and culture).
 I love it when students can also learn more about their own language, culture and identity by contrasting it with other languages and cultures.

 A good teacher can have a positive impact on the life of students and get the best out of each student.
 (I was fortunate enough to have those fantastic teachers throughout my schooling.)
 I am very patient and I believe that patience is a key attribute required to learn another language and to work with teenagers.
 It takes time to master another language but it is possible!
 Having a sense of humour, fun and not being afraid of making mistakes are also important as you are sure to make mistakes when learning another language.
 It helps if you can laugh at your own mistakes.
 I always mix up ‘fridge’ and ‘bridge’ in English, which makes me laugh.

-I am a proud team manager of Griton Dragon’s basketball team (Year 12 Boys’ team).
+I am a proud team manager of Girton Kings basketball team (Under 16 Boys’ team).
 I knew little about basketball when I first joined the basketball co-curricular activity but I have learnt a great deal from my students.
-I have been managing the same team for a few years now and I love watching them play.
-The boys’ passion for basketball is contagious and I find myself watching basketball games online sometimes.
+I have been managed many different teams over the years now and I love watching them play.
+The boys’ passion for basketball is contagious!
 I also love watching my two daughters playing soccer.